Magnushhoie/DiscoTope-3.0/README.md

 DiscoTope-3.0 is a structure-based B-cell epitope prediction tool, exploiting inverse folding latent representations from the [ESM-IF1](https://github.com/facebookresearch/esm) model.
 The tool accepts input protein structures in the [PDB](https://en.wikipedia.org/wiki/Protein_Data_Bank_(file_format)) format (solved or predicted), and outputs per-residue epitope propensity scores in both a PDB and CSV format.

 DiscoTope-3.0 accepts both experimental and AlphaFold2 modeled structures, with similar performance for both.
-It has been trained and validated only on single chain structures, meaning epitopes may be predicted in interface regions.
+It has been trained and validated only on single chain structures.

 - Paper: [10.1101/2023.02.05.527174](https://www.biorxiv.org/content/10.1101/2023.02.05.527174v1)
 - Datasets: https://services.healthtech.dtu.dk/service.php?DiscoTope-3.0